pentagramswheel/libra/README.md

 **graduateUser**

-The `graduateUser` method adds a user `user` to a spreadsheet list of LaunchPoint graduates.
+The `graduateUser` method adds a user `user` to a spreadsheet list of LaunchPoint graduates and gives them the "LaunchPoint Graduate" role.

 **runCmd**